spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/markdown-syntax.md

 You don’t have to create anchors for headings.
 Each heading has its default anchor that corresponds to its text.
 However, still check [step 2](#step-2) of this section to learn about important aspects of linking to anchors.

-Follow the steps to create an anchor and link to it:
+Follow these steps to create an anchor and link to it:

 1. Put the following next to the text you wish to provide a link to: